What to expect as a GIT student :

 There are a couple of options to choose from.
 For more info on becoming a student.

-A part time student is the same as a full time student except that they would only be on the farm for a minimum of 3 months starting at the beginning of the growing season (March 15th) until their time expires.
+A part time student is the same as a full time student except that they would only be on the farm for a minimum of 3 months starting at the beginning of the growing season (March 15th) until July 6th (Summer break).

 Age: We accept students on an individual basis through application and interview process.
 Generally speaking though, you should have graduated from high school or equivalent, and usually between the ages of 18-25.